 In general, the temperature suitability modeling considers how well mainstem water temperatures at selected locations downstream of Glen Canyon Dam would meet the temperature requirements for three life history components-spawning, egg incubation, and growth-for each species group evaluated.
-To accomplish this, monthly water temperature values in a multiyear time series were compared to temperature suitability profiles for life history components of each species group considered.
+To accomplish this, monthly water temperature values in a multi-year time series were compared to temperature suitability profiles for life history components of each species group considered.
 The seasonal timing or period of the year during which the temperature needs for each life history component must be met is taken into account by the model.
-Possible values for temperature suitability can theoretically range from 0 (completely unsuitable for one or more life history components).
-However, since optimal conditions for all life history components cannot be simultaneously met in many cases due to different optimal temperatures during overlapping time frames, the maximum attainable value for a given species would generally be less than one.
+Possible values for temperature suitability can theoretically range from 0 (completely unsuitable for one or more life history component) to 1 (magnitude and timing of temperatures would be optimal for all life history components).
+However, since optimal conditions for all life history components cannot be simultaneously met in many cases (due to different optimal temperatures during overlapping time frames, the maximum attainable value for a given species would generally be less than one.